 At some point in time, we all have thought that there is no difference between an article and a blog.
 We have mixed it up too much after content marketing connected readers to creators.
 However, when you go to any business website, do you see a blog section on the menu or an article section?
 What does an online magazine have – articles or blogs?

 We think that over here you’re probably getting the point.
-There is a difference between the two, and this difference no more lies in the number of words.
+There is a difference between an article and a blog, and it no more lies in just the number of words.
 It’s the purpose and style of writing it that differentiates the two.

 Let’s get a detailed understanding of the difference between an article and a blog.

 What is a Blog?

 Most of us are under the impression that a blog is a single piece of content.
 That’s where we’re making the biggest mistake!
 A blog is actually a type of website, or these days even a part of a business website that contains several entries which we call a blog post.

 Now, this blog post is usually written in an informal and conversational tone to develop a connection with the readers.
 Following are the various motives behind running a blog:

 - Promoting a product or service (can be direct or indirect)

 - Entertaining your readers